zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

 ## URL from IANA RDAP database

-If the publication of the URL was not blocked in the steps above and no URL was not determined from the steps above, then a lookup of the URL for the TLD will be done from the IANA RDAP database.
+If the publication of the URL was not blocked in the steps above and no URL was determined from the steps above, then a lookup of the URL for the TLD will be done from the IANA RDAP database.

-The base URL for the IANA RDAP database is `https://rdap.iana.org/domain/`.
+The base URL for the IANA RDAP database is `https://rdap.iana.org/domain/`, to which the appropriate TLD is appended.
-Append the the given TLD to the base URL.
 From a lookup of the resulting RDAP URL, the URL for the registration service for the given TLD can be found, if defined.

-E.g use the following the command (both `curl` and `jq` must be installed) where `na` is used as an example TLD:
+For example, use the following command where `na` is used as an example TLD:

+> [!NOTE]
+> Both `curl` and `jq` must be installed

 ```sh
 curl -s https://rdap.iana.org/domain/na | jq -r '.links[] | select(.rel=="related") | .href'
 ```

-* The URL fetched must consist of the following parts in that order:
+* The fetched URL must consist of the following parts, in that order:
   * a literal `https://` or `http://`,
   * a domain name,
   * a path string.